Skip to main content

 • Mint a short-lived Clerk session JWT with getToken() and pass it as Authorization: Bearer <jwt> from server to server.

-curl https://app.tagada.io/api/v1/iam/users/find \
+curl https://api.tagada.io/api/v1/iam/users/find \

 -H "Authorization: Bearer ${CLERK_SESSION_JWT}" \